 Cineworld has indicated that it plans to appeal the decision and will hold off on paying damages until the appeal is resolved.

-Contact Milosevic Fiske LLP in Toronto for Representation in Pandemic-Related Contract Disputes
+Contact Milosevic & Associates in Toronto for Representation in Pandemic-Related Contract Disputes

-The lawyers at Milosevic Fiske LLP in Toronto are skilled at providing strategic litigation advice across complex commercial matters, including breach of contract claims related to the COVID-19 pandemic.
+The lawyers at Milosevic & Associates in Toronto are skilled at providing strategic litigation advice across complex commercial matters, including breach of contract claims related to the COVID-19 pandemic.
 Our team has extensive experience advocating for our clients’ rights.
 To learn how we can help you call us at 416-916-1387 or contact us online to schedule a consultation.